 About the DPEG

-The Our Dorset Digital Public Engagement Group (DPEG) was formed in 2021.
+The Digital Public Engagement Group (DPEG) was formed in 2021.

-It is made up of 42 members with a variety of lived experience across Dorset’s geography, demography and diversity, including those with existing long-term conditions who have an insight into using technologies to help manage and monitor their condition.
+It’s made up of over 30 members with a variety of lived experience across Dorset’s geography, demography and diversity, including those with existing long-term conditions who have an insight into using technologies to help manage and monitor their condition.

-The DPEG offers invaluable advice and challenge to how we approach public engagement in relation to digital health and care, to digitise, connect and transform services safely and securely.
+The key role of the DPEG is to provide advice and challenge for system-wide development of Dorset’s digital health and care technologies, services and communications.
+The group also guide our approach to public engagement in relation to digital health and care, to digitise and transform services safely and securely.
 This will improve the outcomes, experience and safety for everyone in Dorset.

 Meet the DPEG